RamiAlkhateeb/RamiAlkhateeb/README.md

 - 👋 Hi, I’m @RamiAlkhateeb
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning node js
+- 🌱 I’m currently learning about blockchain
 - 💞️ I’m looking to collaborate on data analysis/machine learning projects
-- 📫 you can reach me on my email: rami13alkhateeb@gmail.com
+- 📫 You can reach me on my email: rami13alkhateeb@gmail.com and find me on LinkedIn : www.linkedin.com/in/rami13alkhateeb

 <!---
 RamiAlkhateeb/RamiAlkhateeb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.